cephei8/greener-reporter/README.md

 # Greener Reporter Lib
-Native library for implementing reporters for [Greener](https://github.com/cephei8/greener).
+C FFI library for implementing reporters for [Greener](https://github.com/cephei8/greener).

+The `greener_servermock` library can be used independently for testing reporters, even if they don't use the `greener_reporter` library.

 ## Contributing
 See [CONTRIBUTING.md](./CONTRIBUTING.md).